Suyashtnt/personal-website/src/lib/posts/vue.md

 </template>

 <script setup>
-    import { ref } from 'vue'; // import ref, which is a reactive variable const count = ref(0); // create a reactive variable.
+    import { ref } from "vue"; // import ref, which is a reactive variable const count = ref(0); // create a reactive variable.
 When this changes it updates the DOM automatically
 </script>
 ```